SamBoerlijst/aparts/README.md

 ![header](./app/source/images/graph_view.png)

-# Academic PDF Automated Reference Tagging System.
+# Academic PDF Automated Reference Tagging System

 Automated workflow to generate a tailored set of keywords and index academic articles.
 Designed to be used in combination with reference editors, and markdown-based personal knowledge management systems like obsidian and notion.